Skip to content

 • Open tiktok.com in any browser and start watching.

 Audio comes through the TV speakers automatically.
-If you get audio but no video (or vice versa), restart both AirBeamTV and your browser.
+If you get audio but no video, restart both AirBeamTV and your browser.

 #Tips for Better TikTok Streaming on Roku

-A few things that made a noticeable difference in my testing:
+A few things made a noticeable difference in my testing:

 Keep firmware updated.
 On your Roku, go to Settings > System > System Update and check for updates.
-Outdated firmware can cause mirroring drops.
-I’ve seen older Roku Express units lose connection every 10-15 minutes until a firmware update fixed it.
+Outdated firmware can cause mirroring drops, and I’ve seen older Roku Express units lose connection every 10-15 minutes until a firmware update fixed it.

 Turn off auto-lock.
 Screen mirroring requires your phone display to stay active.
 On Android, enable Developer Options and turn on “Stay Awake.”
 On iPhone, set Auto-Lock to Never under Settings > Display & Brightness.

-Close other apps.
-Mirroring uses both bandwidth and processing power.
+Close background apps.
 Closing background apps on your phone reduces stuttering, especially on older devices.

 #What About TikTok Alternatives on Roku?

-If you want short-form video without mirroring, the Roku Channel Store has a few options, though none match TikTok’s content library.
+If you want short-form video without mirroring, the Roku Channel Store has a few options.
+None match TikTok’s content library, but they’re worth knowing.

 YouTube Shorts is the strongest alternative.
 YouTube has an official Roku app, and Shorts plays directly within it.
 The algorithm and content depth are closest to TikTok.
 If you haven’t set up YouTube on your Roku yet, check out the guide on watching YouTube on Roku.